 This course is entirely based on Open Source Software, more specifically QGIS.
 You will be learning with a tool that will always be there for you, even after you graduate.
 Please note that the techniques and concepts you will learn are valid for any other software package but with the open source approach you will always be free to apply your knowledge in any professional or academic context.

-The online course produces the same learning outcomes and has similar content to the face-to-face course that starts off ITC’s regular Master’s programme in Geo-information Science and Earth Observation.
+The online course produces the same learning outcomes and has similar content to the face-to-face course that starts off ITC’s regular Master’s Geo-information Science and Earth Observation.
 Online education also takes place in a similarly international (albeit virtual) environment.
 Consequently, this could be a head start of a full Master's or a sensible way for you to get a taste of the full face-to-face programme, and determine whether you’re up to it.

 The online course will be completed in November, which is before the start of the remainder of the regular face-to-face Master’s programme.
 This could give you the time you need to make arrangements for your transfer into the regular programme, if that is what you want at that moment.
 If, for whatever reason, you want or need to be back home later on in the programme, you always have the option of working on your thesis there instead of in the Netherlands.

 Upon completing the online course you can also choose to postpone enrolling in the rest of the Master’s programme.
 After completing the distance course you’ll have up to six years to complete the remainder of the full Master’s programme.